Metro 2033 by Dmitry Glukhovsky - Book Review

 There's plenty to write about this novel, and I feel I'm barely scratching the surface here.
 Sufficed to say, it's a special book that deserves to have its influence spread a little more widely than it already has.
 If all you know about it is the video game, please seek out a copy immediately.
 It's quite different (I've covered those differences in a separate article), but it's also quite good.
 While I won't be going out of my way to take a second stab at reading Dr. Zhivago any time soon, Metro 2033 has shown me that maybe there is room for a little bit of Russian literature on my bookshelf.

 [In the next article, I discuss Glukovsky's first sequel, Metro 2034, followed by a review of Metro 2035.
-I intend to also review the third video game in the series, Metro Exodus, which I may or may not review on my sister site, Solo Gamer Reviews.]
+You can also read my thoughts on the third video game in the series, Metro Exodus, which I review on my sister site, Solo Gamer Reviews.]

 -e. magill 1/31/2019